gulencme/PR-Feedback/TR-Gateway-Payment-Api Feeadback.md

 ```
 Tung Beier:
-  customer's id in which system?
+  EN: customer's id in which system?
+  TR: Müşterinin kimliği hangi sistemde?
+Florian Heubeck
+  EN: if's that what I think it should be, please call it party_id for clarity.
+  TR: eğer düşündüğüm buysa, açıklık sağlamak için lütfen buna party_id diyelim.
 ```

 - **Durum:** **Bekliyor**